isqad/firebase-auth-service/README.md

-<h1 align="center">Firebase JWT grpc-auth service</h1>
+<h1 align="center">Grpc-service for Firebase JWTs authentication</h1>

-Grpc-service for verification of the Firebase JWTs
+Grpc-service for verification and authentication of Firebase JWTs

 # Usage